kir-rescomp/kir-easybuild/README.md

 # EasyBuild at KRI

 ## Overview
-- KIR Research Computing uses Easybuild to provide  SS packages to our researchers
+- KIR Research Computing uses Easybuild built environment modules.
     - [EasyBuild](https://easybuild.io/)  is a software build and installation framework that allows you to manage (scientific) software on High Performance Computing (HPC) systems in an efficient way.
 - Researchers can load multiple versions of any software via Environment modules (LMOD)
 - All software is built to offer high reproducibility